Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: The N-Step Dynamic Regret

-where $\mathcal{F}_t$ is as defined in (\ref{eqn:ft}) and $\mathcal{F}_t'$ is as defined in (\ref{eqn:ft}) with $x',u'$ replacing $x,u$.
-The policy $\Lambda^{O,1}_t$ achieves a strictly higher reward than policy $\Lambda^{O,0}_t$, even though both policies have perfect information about the system. \end{example}

-Though the behavior in the above example is well known within the MPC community, the implication of this behavior on evaluating learning-based control policies has not been previously appreciated.
+The first subtlety is that the horizon length of the LBMPC oracle policy could potentially be different than the horizon length of the LBMPC policy.
+However, using different control horizon lengths can lead to different sums of expected rewards over the entire control horizon $\mathcal{T}$.
+Though this behavior is well known within the MPC community, its implication on evaluating learning-based control policies has not been previously appreciated.
 The implication is that comparing policies with different horizon lengths leads to a poorly-defined regret notion, and that we should compare oracle policies and learning-based policies with the same finite-horizon.

-The second subtlety is alluded to in the above example.
-Specifically, the presence of system dynamics in our setup means that the state trajectory of a system always controlled by a benchmark policy can be very different than that of a system always controlled by a learning policy, even if the learning policy converges towards the benchmark policy.